Pranav371/Mask_R-CNN/README.md

 3. **Important Note on Model Weights**:
    - The Mask R-CNN model weights file (`mask_rcnn_coco.h5`, ~246MB) is not included in the repository due to its size.
    - You don't need to download this file separately when using our app, as it automatically uses PyTorch's pre-trained model.
-   - If you're working with the TensorFlow implementation (in the Mask-RCNN-TF2 directory), you can download the weights from the [Mask R-CNN releases page](https://github.com/matterport/Mask_RCNN/releases).
+   - If you're working with the TensorFlow implementation, you can download the weights from the [Mask R-CNN releases page](https://github.com/matterport/Mask_RCNN/releases).

 4. Run the Flask application: